4 Compensation Best Practices (and the cost of implementing them)

 - The philosophy should be adaptable to changing circumstances, both internal and external

-A well-defined philosophy can help with retention.
+A well-defined philosophy can help with attracting and retaining talent.
 Employees will have some clarity about what's valued and rewarded, which allows them to visualize their long-term future within the organization.

 Cost: Time spent working with Total Rewards and Executive Management team to define policy; Additional time cascading this policy to local managers.